scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

       # Some configuration omitted
       remoteConfiguration: true
 ```
-If **remoteConfiguration** is set to **false**, GUI configuration will not take effect and ThingsBoard Gateway will look for configuration in config files.
+If **remoteConfiguration** is set to **false**, GUI configuration will not take effect and Pacificsoft Gateway will look for configuration in config files.

 {% include templates/gateway-mosquitto.md %}